ian-barnes/personality-type/slides.md

 ---

-## How does this relate to computing?

----

 ## Sensing vs iNtuiting

 - Tools, including languages, need to be adapted to the user
-- Perl was created by an S for other S's
+  - Perl was clearly created by an S for other S's

-- Eiffel was created by an N for other N's
-- Design vs implementation
+- Design / architecture vs implementation

 ---

 ## Perceiving vs Judging

 - Traditional software engineering processes were created by J's

 - CMM: Organisations need J's to get to Level 3, but then can't get beyond that

 - Extreme programming & other agile methods: Process for P's?

 ---